Munich – The Edge of War: Plot

-In Munich, Legat and Hartmann reunite, a flashback reveals they had a falling out in 1932 after a heated verbal argument related to Hartmann's then-support of the Nazi Party.
+In Munich, Legat and Hartmann reunite, and a flashback reveals they had a falling out in 1932 after a heated verbal argument related to Hartmann's then-support of the Nazi Party.
 Legat agrees to take possession of the document, but is unable to pass it along to Chamberlain.
 With the signing of the agreement imminent, Hartmann insists that they immediately present the argument to Chamberlain and convince him to not sign the Munich Agreement.
 Legat and Hartmann meet with Chamberlain, who scoffs at the idea of not signing based on vague German military plans for a coup d'état and refuses to take action.
-Hartmann takes Legat to a local nursing home to see Lena, revealing that in 1935 she attended an anti-Nazi rally, only to have a Star of David carved in her back and be thrown out of a window after she was found to be Jewish, resulting in paralysis and an inability to speak.
+Hartmann takes Legat to a local nursing home to see Lena, revealing that in 1935 she was arrested at an anti-Nazi rally and sent to a concentration camp, only to have a Star of David carved in her back and be thrown out of a window after she was found to be Jewish, resulting in paralysis and an inability to speak.
 Hartmann reveals he intends to assassinate Hitler, much to Legat's dismay.
 When Legat returns to his hotel, he finds his room has been ransacked by Sauer, who attacks him.
 Legat discovers the document is gone and panics, but he is able to get a discreet message to Hartmann informing him.
 Hartmann meets with Hitler but cannot bring himself to shoot him.
 The Munich Agreement is signed.

-As Legat enters the car bound for the airport, typist Joan Menzies reveals she is the niece of Colonel Sir Stewart Menzies, and that she had been assigned to help Legat in his espionage activity; she took possession of the document to prevent Sauer from finding it.
+As Legat enters the car bound for the airport, typist Joan Menzies reveals that she is the niece of Colonel Sir Stewart Menzies, and that she had been assigned to help Legat in his espionage activity; she took possession of the document to prevent Sauer from finding it.
 Chamberlain returns to Britain and gives his famous "Peace for our time" speech.
 Legat returns home to his wife and son, revealing that he plans to leave the diplomatic service and join the RAF.
 The Munich Agreement ultimately fails and World War II begins.
 Chamberlain resigns several months later, dying soon after.
-But because of the signed agreement, the start of the war is postponed, allowing Britain more time to prepare for the war.
+But because of the signed agreement, the start of the war is postponed, allowing Britain more time to prepare.
+Eventually, the Allies of World War II win the war.